opengamedata/opengamedata-doc/src/meta_documentation/coding_conventions.md

 ## Quote Characters

+- When defining a string variable, use double-quotes: `"..."`.
+- When using a string index into a dictionary, use single-quotes: `'...'`

 ## Type Hinting

 Python does not have formal type-checking, but provides type "hints" to help a linter pre-check for potential type errors.